-In his lecture, Setiadi Sopandi will provide a brief overview of the career of Friedrich Silaban, arguably the most prominent modern Indonesian architect, whose influence spanned from the late colonial period to the late 1970s, reaching its zenith during the early independence era.
-This Collegetour will delve into Silaban’s notable works, including the Istiqlal Mosque, the unbuilt National Monument, and the Bank Indonesia building.
-Additionally, it will explore Silaban’s pivotal role in numerous urban architectural developments in Jakarta, facilitated by his close association with Soekarno, Indonesia’s inaugural president.
+In his lecture, Setiadi Sopandi provides a brief overview of the career of Friedrich Silaban, arguably the most prominent modern Indonesian architect, whose influence spanned from the late colonial period to the late 1970s, reaching its zenith during the early independence era.
+This Collegetour delves into Silaban’s notable works, including the Istiqlal Mosque, the unbuilt National Monument, and the Bank Indonesia building.
+Additionally, it explores Silaban’s pivotal role in numerous urban architectural developments in Jakarta, facilitated by his close association with Soekarno, Indonesia’s inaugural president.
 What challenges, difficulties and opportunities came Silaban's way during this period?

 Setiadi Sopandi interprets the legacy of architects in Indonesia to recognize, understand, appreciate, remember and properly preserve the built heritage of Indonesia.